Mohammad cartoonist says U.S. police killing of two gunmen 'justice'

 The Southern Poverty Law Center, which includes AFDI on its annual list of U.S. hate groups, plans to add Fawstin to its 2016 report, Heidi Beirich, director of the tracking effort, told Reuters on Monday.

-She said he would have been listed previously, but the center did not know Fawstin's location.
-The organization has since learned that his website is registered in New York City.
+She said he would have been listed previously, but the centre did not know Fawstin's location.
+The organisation has since learned that his website is registered in New York City.

 “He’s like the artist of the movement,” Beirich said.
 “His views, they are hate views.”
 She said his website is "virulently ugly" in its anti-Muslim views.